 Whether you are picking up groceries or making a run to your local big-box store, you will need your hands free for shopping, but when it is safe to let your baby ride in the shopping cart?

-Most babies are ready to sit in a shopping cart when they can sit and hold their heads up, usually around six months old.
-Do not rely on the simple lap strap to keep your baby safe if she cannot support themselves and consider a seat cover that provides extra support and safety features.
+Most babies are ready to sit in a shopping cart when they can sit and hold their heads up without support, usually around 6 months old.
+Do not rely on the simple lap strap to keep your baby safe if she cannot support themselves and consider a seat cover that provides extra support and safety features for a safer and more comfortable experience for infants.

 Keep reading to find out when your baby is ready to sit in the shopping cart, how to keep him safe in it, and the best ways to keep your baby comfortable and healthy in a public cart, plus what to do if you don’t think your baby is ready to sit in the cart seat.